 Use the BusinessHR template probationary letters to help you to manage your probationary periods effectively.

-to invite him/her to a review meeting to discuss his/her
+new employee to invite him/her to a review meeting to

-performance to date.
-If the meeting may result in a dismissal, you
+discuss his/her performance to date.
+If the meeting may result in a

 Prepare for the meeting as you would for an annual performance review.
 At the meeting, fully discuss the performance to date and comment on what has been done well and what perhaps needs further training or improvement.
 Depending on your assessment of the employee's performance, decide whether confirmation, extension of the probationary period, or dismissal (with notice or pay in lieu) is appropriate.
 Inform the employee and then use one of the following letters to confirm your decision.